 - Prepare your interview questions from the diaries as you receive them

-- Pick up the last diary at the interview
+- Pick up the last diary or discuss the latest digital entries at the interview.

 Recommended reading on diary studies

 - http://www.sleepsurvey.net.au/the-sleep-survey/about/ [web archive]

 * Interestingly Bill Graver doesn’t analyse diary content, nor does he create scenarios or personas from them instead using them as a base from which to validate other data.
 He does not create personas, preferring instead to revisit the raw data.